-Donald Smith’s introduction is both visionary and timely.
-It acknowledges the contribution of Demarco as a major thinker, who happened to be born and brought up in Edinburgh, to the great good fortune of Scotland, and Demarco as an adept and skilled story-teller.
+Donald Smith’s initiative is both visionary and timely.
+It acknowledges the contribution of Demarco as a major thinker, who happened to be born and brought up in Edinburgh, to the great good fortune of Scotland.
+Demarco is an adept and skilled story-teller.
 His story is a continuous narrative that he has constructed across time and space.
-In it, he inter-weaves pre-history, myth, the artistic avant-garde, fact, ﬁction and genius loci into a continuing, enthralling tale.
-It is both speciﬁc and universal and, like all the best stories, it is inclusive and inspiring.
+In it, he inter-weaves pre-history, myth, the artistic avant-garde, fact, fiction and genius loci into a continuing, enthralling tale.
+It is both specific and universal and, like all the best stories, it is inclusive and inspiring.

 In a postscript in the original text, Demarco recounts how the Meikle Seggie idea developed:

 Five years ago I made a full entry in my diary entitled “THE ROAD TO MEIKLE SEGGIE, SUNDAY, 7th APRIL, 1973”.